Mortgage Programs After Bankruptcy And Foreclosure

 - Compensating factors include rental verification, reserves, low debt to income ratios, and other positive factors that strengthened the mortgage application

 - Mortgage loan applications could not be initiated until 30 days after the borrower completed a one-hour HUD-approved housing counseling course

 - As mentioned earlier, the letter of explanation was the most important first step and dictated whether the home mortgage loan borrower qualified

 - Again, the Back To Work Program turned out to be a disaster where most lenders did not even touch it

 There were tens of thousands of FHA Back To Work mortgage loan applications.
 Only a small fraction got closed.
 This program turned out to be a major disaster.

-The Gustan Cho Team at Loan Cabin Inc. offers Mortgage Programs After Bankruptcy And Foreclosure with no waiting period requirements.
+Gustan Cho Associates offers Mortgage Programs After Bankruptcy And Foreclosure with no waiting period requirements.
 NON-QM Loans where there is no waiting period after bankruptcy or foreclosure and closing is done in 21 days or less.
-Home Buyers who needs to qualify for non-qm loans or bank statement loans for self employed borrowers, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
-Or email us at email@example.com.
-We are available 7 days a week, evenings, weekends, and holidays.
+Home Buyers who need to qualify for non-QM loans or bank statement loans for self-employed borrowers, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or email us at firstname.lastname@example.org.
+The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.

 Gustan Cho NMLS ID 873293